 11. All vehicles registered in the race category must do a minimum of 50 % of the total numbers of control points during the rally as calculated by the end of the rally.
-If you are in the Lite Race category it is 50 % of the control points in the lite race.
-If you do less than 50 % of the control points you will be relegated to the adventure category as soon as you hit this limit.
+If you are in the Lite Race category it is 50 % of the control points in the Lite Race.
+If a participant does less than 50 % of the control points you will be relegated to the adventure category as soon as you hit this limit.

-13. Appeals and protests against incidents during the day´s stages must be delivered within 1 hour after arriving at the stage finish if it concerns the race or 1 hour after publishing official result of the stage if it concerns the timing or stage results.
+14. Appeals and protests against incidents during the days stages must be delivered within 1 hour after arriving at the stage finish if it concerns the race or 1 hour after the publishing of the official result of the stage if it concerns the timing or stage results.

-1. In the Race category the competitors race against the clock while reaching a number of control points and completing the timed special sections within a given time limit.
+1. In the Race category, the competitor race against the clock while reaching a number of control points and completing the timed special sections within a given time limit.

 2. Competitor time can be stopped only in case of medical assistance for other rally participants or by decision of the Rally Director.

-4. Control point is considered reached if you are within 100 m radius of the GPS coordinate specified.
+4. A control point is considered reached if you are within a 50 meter radius of the GPS coordinate specified.

 5. Every stage has one or more timed special sections and liaison segments.
 Under certain circumstances (e.g. border crossing) a stage may be only a liaison without special sections.

 6. Failure to start the first special section of the day on time will result in a time penalty of 5 minutes pr.
-1 minute that you are late for the special – unless you filed an excuse for the stage or day.
-If you are more that 10 minutes late for your start, you will not be allowed to start that special section and you will be relegated to the adventure category.
+1 minute that you are late for the start – unless you filed an excuse for the stage or day.
+If you are more than 10 minutes late for your start, you will not be allowed to start that special section and you will be relegated to the adventure category.

-7. If you do not meet the time limit for the first special section, you are not allowed to drive the route in the race track and must reach camp via ( the service) route.
+7. If you do not meet the time limit for the first special section, you are not allowed to drive the route through the racetrack and must reach camp via the service route.

 8. Participants who do not complete a special section will be assigned a 2-hour penalty for each missed control point (CP).
-Participants who do not complete an entire stage will be assigned a 2-hour penalty on race days and a 10-hour penalty for not completing the liasons on the days of the border crossings.
+Participants who do not complete a liason will be assigned a 2-hour penalty on race days and a 10-hour penalty for not completing the liasons on the days of the border crossings.

-10. If you do not reach a control point (within a 100m radius) you will get a 2 hours penalty for each control point you miss.
+10. If you do not reach a control point (CP) (within a 50 meter radius) you will get a 2-hour penalty for each missed control point (CP).

-11. There are time penalties issued by the race director for breaking traffic laws on public roads as well as other specified speed limits in locations disclosed during the briefings (e.g. villages, residential areas etc.).
+11. There are time penalties issued by the Rally Director for breaking traffic laws on public roads as well as other specified speed limits in locations disclosed during the briefings (e.g. villages, residential areas etc.).

-12. At the request of the race director the GPS device must be made available to the organisation.
+12. At the request of the Rally Director the track file from the GPS device must be made available to the organisation.
 The files must be delivered in GPX format and with the file named with the participant’s start number and the day of the event.
 This information may be used to verify compliance with the rules, specifically obeying speed limits and reaching of control points.

 13. The rankings are based on the overall time of the sections you started including penalties.

-14. The optional rally start in Paris and the time spend from Paris to the formal registration and start in Morocco will not be included in the rankings and there is no timekeeping by the organizers before the start in Morocco.
+14. The optional rally-start in Paris and the time spend from Paris to the formal registration and start in Morocco will not be included in the rankings and there is no timekeeping by the organisers before the start in Morocco.

-1. At the evening briefing prior to every stage, participants will receive a stage itinerary in either paper form or as Garmin Mapsource file (.gdb).
+1. At the evening briefing prior to every stage, participants will receive a stage itinerary in paper form and as a GPX file.

-2. Participants who choose to use the electronic format must provide a USB Flash drive to the organizers before the briefing and they will receive the drive after the briefing with the file on it.
+2. Participants who choose to use the electronic format must provide a USB flash drive to the organisers before the briefing and they will receive the drive after the briefing with the file on it.
 You need to bring 2 USB-sticks as you will hand in 1 USB-stick every time you collect the other for the next day..

-– GPS coordinates for special section start and finish location.
+– GPS coordinates for special section start and finish locations.

 – Coordinates of control points.